In addition to their 6 units of foundation coursework, students are required to complete 6 units of Global Health coursework.

 - HUMBIO 129S: Global Public Health

 The class is an introduction to the fields of international public health and global medicine.
-It focuses on resource poor areas of the world and explores major global health problems and their relation to policy, economic development and human rights.
-The course is intended for students interested in global health, development studies, or international relations, and provides opportunities for in-depth discussion and interaction with experts in the field.
-Prerequisite: Human Biology Core or Biology Foundations or equivalent or consent of the instructor.
+It focuses on resource poor areas of the world and explores major global health problems and their relation to policy, economic development, culture and human rights.
+We discuss technical solutions as well as the importance of the social determinants of health, and emphasize multi-sectoral approaches to care.
+The course is intended to challenge all students to think globally, and is geared for students interested in exploring how their major interests cold be directed to solve global health issues.
+We provide opportunities for in-depth discussion and interaction with experts in the field.

-How do you come up with an idea for health research overseas?
-How do you develop a research question, concept note, and get your project funded?
-How do you manage personnel in the field, difficult cultural situations, or unexpected problems?
+How do you come up with an idea for a useful research project in a low resource setting?
+How do you develop a research question, prepare a concept note, and get your project funded?
+How do you manage personnel in the field, complex cultural situations, and unexpected problems?
 How do you create a sampling strategy, select a study design, and ensure ethical conduct with human subjects?
 This course takes students through the process of health research in under-resourced countries from the development of the initial research question and literature review to securing support and detailed planning for field work.
 Students progressively develop and receive weekly feedback on a concept note to support a funding proposal addressing a research question of their choosing.
+Aimed at graduate students interested in global health research, though students of all disciplines interested in practical methods for research are welcome.

 - PEDS 124: Global Child Health (HUMBIO 124C, MED 124)